kemitchell/reviewers-edition-stringify.js/README.md

 This package exports a single function.
 The function takes a single argument of the kind returned from [reviewers-edition-parse][parse].
-It returns a short string for the reviewers edition.
+It returns a short string for the Reviewers Edition.

 ```javascript
 var stringify = require('reviewers-edition-stringify')